mmolive/OpenSystem-tDMRG/README.md

 - Clone this repository
 - Install the ITensor directory and change point 2 of the Makefile to link to its location
-- Run on the terminal `python setup.py`.
+- Run on the terminal `./setup.sh`.
 This will download the Eigen library and create the directories used by this package.

 # Bechmark